1996–97 Toronto Raptors season

-The 1996–97 NBA season was the Raptors' second season in the National Basketball Association.
-The Raptors had the second overall pick in the 1996 NBA draft, and drafted Marcus Camby out of Massachusetts, and started their season with new head coach Darrell Walker.
-Veteran leadership was added as the team signed free agent Walt Williams, acquired Popeye Jones from the Dallas Mavericks, acquired three-point specialist Hubert Davis from the New York Knicks, and signed John Long, who came out of his retirement.
+The 1996–97 Toronto Raptors season was the second season for the Toronto Raptors in the National Basketball Association.
+The Raptors received the second overall pick in the 1996 NBA draft, and selected center Marcus Camby from the University of Massachusetts, and hired assistant Darrell Walker as their new head coach.
+During the off-season, the team signed free agent Walt Williams, acquired Popeye Jones from the Dallas Mavericks, acquired three-point specialist Hubert Davis from the New York Knicks, and signed John Long, who came out of his retirement.
 The team also signed Benoit Benjamin, but released him to free agency after only just four games.

-Celebrating the 50th anniversary of the NBA, the Raptors started their season by wearing throwback uniforms of the Toronto Huskies in their season opener against the New York Knicks at the SkyDome on November 1, but lost to the Knicks, 107–99.
+Celebrating the 50th anniversary of the NBA, the Raptors started the regular season by wearing throwback uniforms of the Toronto Huskies in their season opener against the New York Knicks at the SkyDome on November 1, 1996, but lost to the Knicks, 107–99.

-The Raptors got off to a 3–3 start to the season, but then lost six straight games afterwards, and held a 17–29 record at the All-Star break.
-At midseason, the team re-signed free agent Oliver Miller after a brief stint with the Dallas Mavericks, and traded Acie Earl to the Milwaukee Bucks in exchange for second-year guard Shawn Respert, while signing free agents Reggie Slater and Clifford Rozier.
-The Raptors finished last place in the Central Division with a 30–52 record, which was a nine-game improvement over their inaugural season.
+The Raptors got off to a 3–3 start to the regular season, but then lost six straight games afterwards, and held a 17–29 record at the All-Star break.
+At mid-season, the team re-signed free agent Oliver Miller after a brief stint with the Dallas Mavericks, and traded Acie Earl to the Milwaukee Bucks in exchange for second-year guard Shawn Respert, while signing free agents Reggie Slater and Clifford Rozier.
+The Raptors finished in last place in the Central Division with a 30–52 record, which was a nine-game improvement over their inaugural season.